Table Of Contents

 Best Practices To Save Costs With Spot Instances And Prevent Interruptions

-Several best practices can help you reduce the risk of Spot Instance interruptions negatively impacting your service availability.
+Several best practices can help you reduce the risk that Spot Instance interruptions will negatively impact your service availability.

 1. Avoid using Spot Instances for business-critical workloads that are not fault-tolerant

-You don’t want Spot capacity recalls catching your workload by surprise, which may cause service outages.
+You don’t want Spot capacity recalls to catch your workload by surprise, which could cause service outages.

 Also, you can learn more about Spot Instance quotas, like how many Spot Instances you can run and how to increase your limit, on the official service provider’s pages; these details tend to change over time.

-2. Use a Spot Instance orchestration tool to automatically rebalance the affected workloads.
+2. Use a Spot Instance orchestration tool to rebalance the affected workloads automatically.

 Xosphere does this seamlessly, for example.
 It scans your workload requirements and compares them with Spot Instance availability at a reasonable price.
 As soon as the cheaper instances become available, Xosphere automatically switches your workload to them.